yifanwang1017/yifanwang1017.github.io/_pages/about.md

+---
+layout: archive
+permalink: /
+title: ""
+excerpt: "About me"
+author_profile: true
+redirect_from:

+  - /about/
+  - /about.html

+---
 Greetings!
 I'm Yifan Wang (王一凡), an incoming PhD student in Transportation Engineering at the University of Wisconsin-Madison in 2026 Fall, supervised by [Prof. Bin Ran](https://engineering.wisc.edu/directory/profile/bin-ran/).
 I'm now a Research Assistant in Department of Computer Science at New York University Shanghai, supervised by [Prof. Zhaonan Wang](https://scholar.google.com/citations?user=fNdU6I0AAAAJ&hl=zh-CN&oi=ao).

 ## Research Interest